-- 12. Does your work unit distribute performance bonuses? - 13.
-Do performance bonuses motivate employees to perform better? - 14.
-Would you say that performance bonuses are distributed fairly, that is, are bonuses linked exclusively to performance, with no role for favoritism or other non-performance factors?
+- 13. Does your work unit distribute performance bonuses? - 14.
+Do performance bonuses motivate employees to perform better? - 15.
+Are performance bonuses distributed fairly, that is, based on performance?
+If not, what other factors are considered?

 B. Career Paths

 As you know, within the Demo Project, positions were grouped into one of four career paths-ZP for scientists and engineers, ZT for scientific and engineering technicians, ZA for administrative positions, and ZS for support positions.
 We have a question for you about how these career paths are working.